-GHG emissions associated with construction were computed to be 51.8 MT of CO2e for the total construction period (assumed to be 11 months).
+GHG emissions associated with construction were computed to be 206 MT of CO2e for the total construction period.
 These are the emissions from on-site operation of construction equipment, vendor and hauling truck trips, and worker trips.
-Neither the City nor BAAQMD have an adopted threshold of significant for construction-related GHG emissions, though BAAGMD recommends quantifying emissions and disclosing that GHG emissions would occur during construction.
-Best management practices assumed to be incorporated into construction of the proposed project include, but are not limited to, using local building materials of at least 10 percent and recycling or reusing at least 50 percent of construction waste or demolition materials.
-(Less Than Significant Impact)
+Neither the City nor BAAQMD have an adopted threshold of significance for construction related GHG emissions, though BAAQMD recommends quantifying emissions and disclosing that GHG emissions would occur during construction.
+BAAQMD also encourages the incorporation of best management practices to reduce GHG emissions during construction where feasible and applicable.